Meet the Team

 Feilim Murphy

-Feilim is the surgical lead for the STPN children’s surgical network.
+Feilim is the Clinical Lead for the Surgery in Children ODN.
 He is a Consultant Paediatric Urologist at St George’s University Trust for many years where he has previously been the care group lead and clinical director for paediatrics.
 Having trained and worked extensively in Ireland, Australia, New Zealand and the UK he is passionate about ensuring that the ODN ‘provides the best surgical care for children in Europe by 2030’.
 Presently he is also running a leadership, management and medical philosophy course to develop the next generation of leadership within the NHS.

 Surgery in Children Lead Nurse